kubrvk/BloodGarden/README.md

 > [itch.io Page](https://kubrik.itch.io/bloodgarden) · [ArtStation](https://www.artstation.com/kubrik)

 ![image](https://img.itch.zone/aW1nLzI1NTE5Nzc0LmpwZw==/original/qpQ4I3.jpg)
----

 ## Overview

 Blood Garden is a fast-paced souls-like action combat game built in Unreal Engine 5.4 using C++.
 Set in a cursed garden where corrupted flora and divine remnants coexist, the game is centered on precise stamina-driven melee combat — emphasizing timing, resource management, and mechanical mastery over raw aggression.

 The combat framework is built around a stamina economy that governs attacks, dodges, and parries.
 Enemy AI operates on pattern-based state machines designed for readable but demanding encounters.
 The RPG layer provides a full equipment system with elemental damage typing, multi-slot gear, weight-based movement penalty, and a stat architecture visible across offense, defense, and elemental damage dimensions.

-All gameplay systems, character controller, enemy AI, inventory, UI, and 3D assets were developed by a single developer.

 ---